watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The SRv6 In-network SFC Controller consists of the following three components:

 * Service Function Manager: This component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the Service Segment.
-* SRv6 Policy Manager: This component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR Source Node.
+* SRv6 Policy Manager: This component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
-* Encapsulation Policy Manager: This component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR Source Node.
+* Encapsulation Policy Manager: This component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

 ## Service Function Manager
 The Service Function Manager is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.